bradchristie/taminations-flutter/assets/b1/circulate.md

-It is improper for (Named Dancers) Circulate to cause a circulating dancer to end on the same spot as an inactive dancer, e.g., from Columns, Ends Circulate.
-From Columns, "Centers Circulate" is only proper if the caller makes it clear that the dancers must stay in the center, e.g., "Boys work in the center and Circulate".
-Box Circulate could instead be used, e.g., “Centers Box Circulate”.
+It is improper for (Named Dancers) Circulate to cause a circulating dancer to end on the same spot as an inactive dancer, for example, from Columns, Ends Circulate.
+From Columns, "Centers Circulate" is only proper if the caller makes it clear that the dancers must stay in the center, for example, "Boys work in the center and Circulate".
+Box Circulate could instead be used, for example, “Centers Box Circulate”.

 ## Couples Circulate